Tensor meson transition form factors in holographic QCD and the muon $g-2$: Conclusions

-Such a sizable positive contribution from the tensor mesons in place of the negative one obtained in \cite{Hoferichter:2024bae} using the quark model might bring the total result for the HLBL contribution obtained in the dispersive approach \cite{Hoferichter:2024vbu} noticeably closer to the recent lattice results of Refs.~\cite{Blum:2023vlm,Fodor:2024jyn}.
-It would therefore be very desirable to be able to test the holographic prediction for the $T\to\gamma^*\gamma^*$ amplitude, away from the singly virtual limit.
+The data that are presently available for the tensor TFFs compare remarkably well with the hQCD results as shown in fig.\ \ref{fig:belle}, while the quark model as used in \cite{Hoferichter:2024bae,Hoferichter:2024vbu} is severely underestimating the experimental result even at the smallest available virtualities.
+Using a larger scale than $M_\rho$ as done originally in the fits of ref.~\cite{Danilkin:2016hnh} would in fact give much more strongly negative contributions.
+As we have seen, the positive result obtained in the hQCD case is due to the extra structure function $\F_3^T$ which contributes only to the doubly virtual case where data are not yet available.
+It would thus be very desirable to be able to test the holographic prediction for the $T\to\gamma^*\gamma^*$ amplitude, away from the singly virtual limit.

+From a theoretical point of view, the presence of $\F_3^T$ in the holographic approach is an unavoidable consequence of the five-dimensional nature of the flavor gauge field Lagrangian, involving $F_{\mu z}$-components on a par with purely four-dimensional components.
+Dropping the former would in fact lead to a complete decoupling of tensor mesons from pions in a simple hQCD model such as the Hirn-Sanz model \cite{Hirn:2005nr}.
+Within the model of \cite{Erlich:2005qh}, the $f_2\to\pi\pi$ rate has already been estimated in \cite{Katz:2005ir} and found to be of roughly the right order of magnitude, but significantly too small.
+With our different prescription in sec.\ \ref{sec:kTrematch} this is in fact coming somewhat closer to experimental data.

+Despite these encouraging results that are obtained with a minimal set of free parameters, there remain also some open theoretical questions.

+As we have discussed above, the light-cone expansion results of ref.\ \cite{Hoferichter:2020lap} generalizing the Brodsky-Lepage approach \cite{Lepage:1979zb,Brodsky:1981rp} involve all structure functions, but differently than the hQCD results imply---in contrast to the case of axial vector mesons, where there is full agreement.
+It would also be very interesting to explore the remaining SDCs on the HLbL amplitude which have been obtained in \cite{Colangelo:2019uex,Colangelo:2019lpu,Bijnens:2020xnl,Bijnens:2021jqo}.
+This certainly calls for further studies which we intend to pursue in follow-up work.

+However, the numerical contribution of tensor mesons contributions to $a_\mu^\mathrm{HLbL}$ is dominated by the behavior of the tensor TFFs at low energies, where we found $\F^T_3$ to be equally important as $\F^T_1$ although only the latter of the two contributes to the real and singly virtual cases.
+A complete description will eventually also require $\F^T_{2,4,5}$, although in the new optimized basis introduced in \cite{Hoferichter:2024fsj} they generically lead to kinematical singularities when employed together with $\F^T_1$.
+In the holographic model, this issue does not arise, while $\F^T_1$ and $\F^T_3$ appear at a comparably important level as being associated with kinetic and mass terms of vector mesons to whose energy-momentum contributions the tensor mode couples.